suri14878/Fair-Efficient-Vision/README.md

 ## Dataset Description

+We would like to express our gratitude to the **Harvard Ophthalmology AI Lab** for providing the dataset used in this project.
+Their invaluable contribution made it possible for us to work on these important medical image detection tasks.

 ### 1. **Diabetic Retinopathy (DR)**
 - **Subjects**: 10,000
 - **Case Distribution**: 90.9% Non-vision-threatening, 9.1% Vision-threatening.

 ### 2. **Glaucoma**
 - **Subjects**: 10,000